‘Everybody we meet is fighting a battle we cannot see.’

 Good listeners create: others who feel empowered to lead, trust they are valued, are confident to speak more, support each other, stay loyal to the organisation, do better business.
 We know that a happy organisation is based on good relationships.

-On these workshops the focus is on: what gets in the way of listening well, the traps we all fall into and what we can do instantly to listen like we mean it, creating authentic connection.
+In these workshops the focus is on: what gets in the way of listening well, the traps we all fall into and what we can do instantly to listen through a new lens, helping to build authentic connection.
 People gain insight and lots practical experience of how empathy with others (and ourselves) works to benefit everyone.

 With one in six of us is currently coping with a mental health challenge of some degree: this work addresses a real need, for people to be heard as they are.
-We know that to listen without an agenda of our own is a true discipline and a gift to others.
+With experience we come know that to listen without an agenda of our own, is a true discipline: its simple but not easy and it is a genuine gift to others.

 Better listening between your people will: